 Parent Education Classes

-At NYU Langone Hospital—Brooklyn, we provide soon-to-be parents with the education and support they need to have healthy, happy pregnancies and the best possible birth experiences.
-Through our parent education classes, certified birth educators teach you how to advocate for yourself throughout your pregnancy, inform you on what to expect during childbirth, how to care for a newborn, and ways to ensure your baby’s safety.
+At NYU Langone Hospital—Brooklyn, we provide soon-to-be parents with the education and support they need to have healthy, happy pregnancies and the best-possible birth experiences.
+Through our parent education classes, certified birth educators teach you how to advocate for yourself throughout your pregnancy, inform you about what to expect during childbirth, how to care for a newborn, and ways to ensure your baby’s safety.
 Soon-to-be fathers can also receive support through our Boot Camp for New Dads program.

-To learn more about why you should choose NYU Langone Hospital—Brooklyn for your delivery, we invite you to attend our free Ready, Set, Baby! information session taught by our nurses.
-This presentation introduces you to our facilities, explains the NYU Langone Hospital—Brooklyn birth experience, and answers any questions you may have.
+To learn more about why you should choose NYU Langone Hospital—Brooklyn for your delivery, we invite you to attend our free Ready, Set, Baby! information session, taught by our nurses.
+These presentations introduce you to our facilities, explain the NYU Langone Hospital—Brooklyn birth experience, and answer any questions you may have.

 Labor, Delivery, and Recovery